 Whatever the avenue is, try to come off as authentic as possible.
 It’s always best practice to offer something of value in return.
 This can be a feature on your podcast, a backlink in an article, or whatever you think would be most fitting for that prospect.

-Now paid PR can get pretty pricey but it’s the easiest avenue for you to possibly get a link on those publications like Forbes or Fast Company (or whatever publication is relevant for your podcast content).
+Now paid PR can get pretty pricey but it’s the easiest avenue for you to possibly get a link in publications like Forbes or Fast Company (or whatever publication is relevant for your podcast content).

 PR agencies work with you to figure out the desirable publications for you to pitch articles or links to and then from there, they take the reins and work to develop content to go in those publications.